joseph-zhang/KITTI-TorchLoader/README.md

 The following parts give a introduction of raw KITTI data loading and Pytorch dataset generating.

-To load official KITTI depth data, please use the corresponding  module in '/KITTIDepth'.
+tip: to load official KITTI depth data, please use the corresponding  module in '/KITTIDepth'.

 ---